ParkvilleData/MetaGenePipe/paper.md

 MetaGenePipe relies on Unix’s time tool to measure the resources that each task uses, such as CPU usage, file size, elapsed time, and system time.
 This output can be parsed to create visualizations that can be used in deciding resource requests for the workflow when executing it using a job scheduler on high- performance computing infrastructure.
 Table 1 shows the resource usage for processing paired- end samples of 25,000 reads each.
 Table 2 shows the resource usage for running Cromwell on the head node.

-MetaGenePipe can be run locally on a laptop, a virtual machine, or in a high- performance computing setting.
+MetaGenePipe can be run locally on a laptop, a virtual machine, or in a high-performance computing setting.

 | Task | User Time (mm:ss) | CPU utilisation | Max Memory (kbytes) |